Lithrun/Erios-Documentation/_docs/api/class/Label.md

 </div>

 ### GetCanvas
-> Returns the of the canvas where this item is in.
+> Returns the of the canvas where this node is registered to, used by the .
 <div class ="highlighter-rouge">
 <div class ="highlight">
 <pre class ="highlight">